March 28, 1941

-Born in Oak Hill, West Virginia, on March 28, 1941, Charles Ray McCoy grew up in Miami, Florida.
+Born in Oak Hill, West Virginia, Charles Ray McCoy grew up in Miami, Florida.
 He first played harmonica at age eight, using an instrument his mother bought for fifty cents—then a high price for a single mother struggling to make ends meet.
-In his teens he paid his dues as back-up player at country and rock & roll show dates across Florida.
-At one show he met rising country star Mel Tillis, who encouraged him to try his luck in Music City.
-Already enrolled in music theory and voice classes, McCoy made one trip to Nashville to check out job prospects but returned home to sharpen his skills as an arranger and conductor.
+In his teens, he paid his dues as a back-up player at country and rock & roll show dates across Florida.
+At one show he met rising country star Mel Tillis, who encouraged him to try his luck in Nashville.
+Already enrolled in music theory and voice classes, McCoy made one trip to the city to check out job prospects, but returned home to sharpen his skills as an arranger and conductor.

 The young musician moved to Nashville in 1960 and recorded several sides as a rock & roll singer and guitarist for the Cadence and Monument labels.
 Through Tillis, McCoy met booking agent and music publisher Jim Denny, who used him on song demos and helped steer him to record producers Owen Bradley (Decca) and Chet Atkins (RCA).
 Listening to a demo tape, Atkins noticed McCoy’s harmonica playing and enlisted him for a 1961 Ann-Margret session that yielded “I Just Don’t Understand,” a Top Twenty pop hit.
-Session calls came hard and fast after Roy Orbison’s Monument rendition of “Candy Man,” featuring McCoy’s harmonica back-up, became a #25 pop record that same year.
-“It got Roy another hit and me a career,” he reflected, “and for a twenty-year-old to make forty-nine dollars for three hours’ work back then, it was a dream.”
+Session calls came hard and fast after Roy Orbison’s Monument rendition of “Candy Man,” featuring McCoy’s harmonica back-up, climbed to #25 on the pop charts that same year.
+“It got Roy another hit and me a career,” McCoy recalled, “and for a twenty-year-old to make forty-nine dollars for three hours’ work back then, it was a dream.”

-In the ensuing decades McCoy worked thousands of sessions, often as many as four hundred in a single year.
-He can be heard on recordings by a virtual who’s who of country music: “500 Miles Away from Home” (Bobby Bare), “Orange Blossom Special” (Johnny Cash), “Old Dogs, Children, and Watermelon Wine” (Tom T. Hall), “Only Daddy That’ll Walk the Line” (Waylon Jennings), “He Stopped Loving Her Today” (George Jones), “What’s Made Milwaukee Famous (Has Made a Loser Out of Me),” (Jerry Lee Lewis), “My Tennessee Mountain Home” (Dolly Parton), “Take This Job and Shove It” (Johnny Paycheck), and “Delta Dawn” (Tanya Tucker).
-Likewise, Eddy Arnold, Roy Clark, Patsy Cline, Merle Haggard, Sonny James, Brenda Lee, Willie Nelson, Charley Pride, Kitty Wells, and Tammy Wynette—all eventual Country Music Hall of Fame members— relied on McCoy’s harmonica talents.
-For his efforts McCoy received CMA’s Instrumentalist of the Year Award in 1972 and 1973.
+In the ensuing decades, McCoy worked thousands of sessions, often as many as four hundred in a single year.
+He can be heard on recordings by a virtual who’s who of country music: “500 Miles Away from Home” (Bobby Bare), “Orange Blossom Special” (Johnny Cash), “Old Dogs, Children, and Watermelon Wine” (Tom T. Hall), “Only Daddy That’ll Walk the Line” (Waylon Jennings), “He Stopped Loving Her Today” (George Jones), “What’s Made Milwaukee Famous (Has Made a Loser Out of Me)” (Jerry Lee Lewis), “My Tennessee Mountain Home” (Dolly Parton), “Take This Job and Shove It” (Johnny Paycheck), and “Delta Dawn” (Tanya Tucker).
+Likewise, Eddy Arnold, Roy Clark, Patsy Cline, Merle Haggard, Sonny James, Brenda Lee, Willie Nelson, Charley Pride, Kitty Wells, and Tammy Wynette—all eventual Country Music Hall of Fame members—relied on McCoy’s harmonica talents.
+For his efforts McCoy received the Country Music Association’s Instrumentalist of the Year Award in 1972 and again in 1973.

 McCoy has reached vast audiences on TV and on the road.
-He was a frequent musician and featured artist on programs such as Hee Haw, Nashville Now, the Country Music Association Awards Show, Midnight Special, Pop Goes the Country, The Mike Douglas Show, and The Johnny Cash Show.
-McCoy served as music director for Hee Haw for eighteen years and filled the same role for numerous specials.
-Regular tours of the U.S., England, Europe, and Japan have let millions enjoy this gifted musician in person.
+He was a frequent musician and featured artist on programs such as Nashville Now, the CMA Awards, Midnight Special, Pop Goes the Country, and The Johnny Cash Show.
+McCoy served as music director for Hee Haw for eighteen years and filled the same role for numerous television specials.
+Regular tours of the U.S., England, Europe, and Japan have let millions of spectators enjoy this gifted musician in person.
 McCoy’s memoir, Fifty Cents and a Box Top: The Creative Life of Nashville Session Musician Charlie McCoy (co-written with Travis D. Stimeling), was published by the West Virginia University Press in 2017. —Kim Field